 Although biochemistry is not limited to microorganisms, it's related to microbiology in that it allows microbiologists and biochemists to understand the biological processes associated with these organisms as well as the production and functions of various biomolecules.

-For instance, in order to differentiate between Gram-positive and Gram-negative bacteria, one has to analyze the peptidoglycan layer content (which is a polymer that consists of sugars and amino acids) on the of the organism and how it's produced.
+For instance, in order to differentiate between Gram-positive and Gram-negative bacteria, one has to analyze the peptidoglycan layer content (which is a polymer that consists of sugars and amino acids) on the cell wall of the organism and how it's produced.
 Here, it's possible to see how the two fields overlap.

 With the exception of viruses, which are often referred to as particles (they are not really living organisms); microbiologists classify all microorganisms as either prokaryotes or eukaryotes.
 Prokaryotes include Archaea and bacteria species.